Gearing Up for Good Deeds withGear Up for Outdoors

 The event helps to raise awareness of poverty and homelessness throughout the city and provides winter wear for the people who need it most and can afford it least.
 Last year Gear Up accepted 723 adult coats and jackets, 256 kids’ jackets and 335 hats, scarves and mittens.
 All of the items were distributed at their charity partners’ locations to anyone in need.

-Later this month, Gear Up will be hosting their 32nd annual “Tent and Everything Else Sale.”
+Come spring, Gear Up will be hosting their annual “Tent and Everything Else Sale.”
 Formerly hosted at the Central Av. baseball field, this event now lives at the Lakehead U Hangar, where they’re guaranteed lovely spring weather no matter what’s going on with our crazy climate.
 At this event, visitors can climb in and out of over 100 tents, sit in camp chairs, check out cook stoves and kitchen accessories and generally inspect, hands-on, anything they might want to add to their camping adventures this summer.
-As part of this year’s promotion Gear Up will be partnering with local charity Our Kids Count to host activities for kids and raise funds for the organization.
+Typically Gear Up partners with local charities like Our Kids Count to host activities for kids and raise funds for the organization.
 Beyond raising cash for Our Kids Count, this also gives the organization a chance to meet people in person and form new personal connections with community members.

 Like many other retailers in Thunder Bay, the Wynns have felt the impact of the recent changes to employment standards – mostly in the cost of their inventory, since they’ve always paid their staff above minimum wage.
 Today they employ between 10 and 12 staff and offer their customers both online shopping and storefront experiences, letting you browse and purchase merchandise at home or come in to try on in the store before buying.